soyaoki/CarND-PID-Control-Project/README.md

 |:---:|:---:|:---:|
 |-0.405995|0.0|0.178931|

-Kp (P g ain) works to decrease CTE and VE proporting those value.
+Kp (P gain) works to decrease CTE and VE proporting those value.
 But overshoot, steady state error and vibration might occur by P control.
-Then Kd (D g ain) works to decrease CTE and VE proporting those change.
+Then Kd (D gain) works to decrease CTE and VE proporting those change.
 And PD control overcomes overshoot and vibration.
-Finally, Ki (I g ain) works to decrease steady state errors.
+Finally, Ki (I gain) works to decrease steady state errors.
 So PID control overcomes the disadvantages of P control.
 (But at this time, Ki optimized as zero and vehicle drove by PD controller. )

 References: [Controlling Self Driving Cars](https://www.youtube.com/watch?v=4Y7zG48uHRo&t=80s)